-Both lossless and Spatial Audio will be available to Apple Music users at no extra cost.
-Apple describes these two additions as Apple Music's "biggest advancement ever in sound quality" – which we'd have to agree with.
+While Apple Music's monthly subscription has increased by £1/$1/AU$1 in 2022, Apple's lossless and Spatial Audio offerings are available to Apple Music users at no extra cost.
+Apple describes the additions as Apple Music's "biggest advancement ever in sound quality" – and we'd have to agree.
 "Excellent news.
-Well done, Apple!", we thought upon hearing the news.
+Well done, Apple!" we thought upon hearing the news.

 But here comes the (rather large) downside.

 Apple's own headphones don't support lossless audio.
 None of them.
 That means even if you've spent £549 ($549, AU$899) on a pair of AirPods Max, you can't listen to Apple Music in the highest quality.
 Miffed?
 We don't blame you.

 That's not the whole story, though.
 While the new HomePod 2 smart speaker and older HomePod models have been updated to support lossless and spatial audio, there are big gaps elsewhere in Apple's ecosystem.
 The AirPods Max aren't the only Apple device not able to take advantage of lossless audio, and – on the plus side – Spatial Audio support is much wider outside of iOS-toting products.
 Let's take a look at which devices can benefit from hi-res audio, which don't, and why...

 Essentially, it's Apple embracing hi-res audio.
 Apple's Lossless streams use ALAC (Apple Lossless Audio Codec) to offer more detail and information in a recording.